Table of contents

 The report highlights that telcos identify enhanced customer experience and streamlined network operations as the top two advantages of integrating AI in telecommunications into their practices, cited by 71% and 63% of surveyed telcos, respectively.

-For instance, network service providers (NSPs) that have established 5G networks in recent times are likely to observe significant parallels between 5G and AI workloads.
-Both entail managing extensive infrastructure, spanning numerous endpoints across diverse edge locations.
+For instance, network service providers (NSPs) that have established 5G networks recently are likely to observe significant parallels between 5G and AI workloads.
+Both entail managing extensive infrastructure spanning numerous endpoints across diverse edge locations.

 Use Cases of AI in Telecom Industry